 Duty to Inform Law Types

 Duty to inform laws have a few formats.
 Generally, these are: inform without being asked, informed if asked, no duty to inform, and “other.”
 These formats are self-explanatory for the most part.
-Some laws required you to inform the officer without being asked while others require you to disclose if you’re asked.
-Additionally, some states do not require you to inform the officer and some states don’t have a classification.
+Some laws require you to inform the officer without being asked, while others require you to disclose if you’re asked.
+Additionally, some states do not require you to inform the officer, and some states don’t have a classification.

 Regarding the last category of “other,” this can happen for a few reasons.
 For example, New York and California do not have a duty to inform law at the state level; however, New York does at the municipal level, and California does at the county level.
 Another example is in North Dakota and Maine, where you have a day to inform if you are carrying without a permit.